buahaha/django-eveuniverse/docs/developer.md

 ### Fetching eve objects

 All Eve models support on-demand loading of eve objects from ESI.
-This functionality is is available through manager methods.
+This functionality is available through manager methods.
 One of these methods is `get_or_create_esi()`, which works similar to Django's `get_or_create()` method and will return the requested object along with a boolean flag showing if the object was created or not.

 For example for getting the solar system of Jita you could do the following: